n64decomp/mk64/README.md

 ## Progress

-The Mario Kart 64 code-base contains thirty-five C files, around twenty-four files remain for decompilation.
-This does not account for other kinds of files such as data.
 The source is in a 'shiftable' state that may allow modding but glitches may exist.
 Keep in-mind the code-base will alter significantly overtime.
 Feedback that raises awareness of new shift issues are welcome as a comment on issue #6.
 Note that some segments must be moved manually to prevent them colliding into each other.

 Some menu textures are compressed using a format called tkmk00.
 A byte-matching compressor/decompressor does not yet exist.